jvink/StudentShop/README.md

-## Project-C
+## StudentShop

 This is the school project 'Project-C' front-end application made in ReactJS.
+View the Wiki for more information.